AlternativeFFFF/Alt-F4/submissions/burning-questions/burning-questions-sub-1.md

 `oil energy output = 1.03305MJ / oil`

 We find that for energy, 1 unit of coal holds about 7.85 times the energy as 1 unit of oil.
-In more relatable terms, 1 train cargo wagon of coal (20000) holds more energy than 6 fluid wagons of crude oil (150000) .
 This ratio lets you get an idea of how much one resource can substitute for the other when your aim is to produce solid fuel at a large scale.
-Meanwhile, since the abundances and uses vary a lot for both coal and oil, we cannot definitively say that one resource is better than the other for producing solid fuel; it simply depends.

-Soild fuel is not the end of the discussion, as we can make into rocket fuel.
+Meanwhile, there are other factors to consider when comparing coal and oil: relative abundances, transport options, and exclusive uses.
+Abundance simply depends on the map, so not much can be said there.
+As for transport options, 1 cargo wagon of 2000 coal holds about 16.2GJ of energy if converted to solid fuel.
+The same cargo wagon holds 400 crude oil barrels, or 20 000 oil, which gives about 20.6GJ of energy (27% more).
+If you use a fluid wagon instead, you can hold 25 000 oil or 25.8GJ (59% more), meaning that oil wagons transport more energy assuming you don't have to worry about transporting water/steam.
+Oil also has the transport option of pipelines, which may be preferable to trains in some cases.
+Meanwhile, exclusive uses for coal (plastic, explosives, capsules) greatly outweigh exclusive uses for crude oil (flamethrower ammo), while both can be used to make oil products.
+Considering all these factors together, it seems to generally be better to save most of your coal for plastic/explosive production and mostly use oil for solid fuel production, unless coal/oil abundances encourage otherwise.
+However, solid fuel is not the end of the fuel discussion, as we can make into rocket fuel.

-### **Solid fuel vs. rocket fuel**
+## Solid fuel vs. rocket fuel

-Having seen that turning our coal into solid fuel offers a significant energy yield, what can we say about rocket fuel?
-Instead of starting from the top, it is enough to just look at the recipe for rocket fuel:
+Having seen that converting coal into solid fuel offers a significant energy yield, what can we say about rocket fuel?
+Instead of starting from coal/oil, it is enough to just look at the recipe for rocket fuel:

-(DIAG 7)
+(DIAG 7: solid fuel -> rocket fuel)

 We see that a single unit rocket fuel contains 100MJ of energy while the raw material of 10 solid fuel already holds 120MJ, and the 10 light oil can be made into an 11th solid fuel, providing almost 12MJ more.
-Hence we see that there is no benefit from burning rocket fuel in furnaces or boilers.
-However, its higher energy density per stack and accerleration bonus makes it very useful as vehicle fuel and it is also is a necessary ingredient if we want to make nuclear fuel.
+Hence we see that there is a significant energy loss if one chooses to burn rocket fuel in furnaces or boilers.
+However, its higher energy density per stack and acceleration bonus makes rocket fuel great for vehicles and it is also is a necessary ingredient if we want to make nuclear fuel.

-### **Adding uranium**
+## Adding uranium

 Nuclear fuel is still pretty experimental in the real world, but Factorio offers a standardized variant that is made from regular rocket fuel and uranium-235.
 Like with our examination of rocket fuel, the recipe itself says enough:

-(DIAG 8)
+(DIAG 8: rocket fuel -> nuclear fuel)

-We see that nuclear fuel offers an impressive energy output of 1.21GJ, which is [a reference](https://wiki.factorio.com/Nuclear_fuel).
-Looking back at the rocket fuel discussion, we see that the inital 10 solid fuel is definitely worth processing into rocket fuel to make the nuclear fuel, because it yields 10 times as much energy.
-This means that if you were to switch from burning coal directly to making it into nuclear fuel, your coal demand would drop to a tiny fraction.
+We see that nuclear fuel offers an impressive energy output of 1.21GJ, which is [a reference](https://wiki.factorio.com/Nuclear_fuel), but also around 10 times as much energy as the solid fuel first used to make the rocket fuel.
+This means that if you were to switch from burning coal directly to making it into nuclear fuel to burn instead, your coal demand would drop to a tiny fraction, to as little as 1/20 as before.

 Despite its massive energy gains in terms of coal and oil savings, nuclear fuel is not perfect.
-The uranium-235 that it uses could instead be used to make uranium fuel cells:
+The uranium-235 that it uses could instead be used to make uranium fuel cells, which provide a different energy situation:

-(DIAG 9)
+(DIAG 9: uranium-235 -> uranium fuel cells)

-While uranium fuel cells can only be used inside nuclear reactors, we see that producing them instead results in up to hundreds of times more energy gained from the same piece of uranium-235, depending on the neighbor bonus of reactor consuming it.
-This would suggest that if one has a uranium-235 supply already, they should just switch to nuclear power instead.
+While uranium fuel cells can only be used inside nuclear reactors, we see that they produce energy on the level of GJ instead of MJ, and the production increases multiplicatively via the reactor neighbor bonus.
+Hence, up to hundreds of times more energy is gained from the same piece of uranium-235 if used in a nuclear reactor instead of nuclear fuel.
+This would suggest that if one has a uranium-235 supply already, they should just switch to nuclear power and electric furnaces instead of burner devices.
+However, nuclear fuel is still the best option for vehicles.

-### So how useful is fuel processing in general?
+## So how useful is fuel processing in general?

 Looking back at our original questions we found out that: